Course Listing

 - Online

 A second opportunity to bridge academic theory with field-based learning.
 Again, working with local agencies, students receive a real-life learning opportunity either at a new agency or by returning to the first placement host.
 Students interview for various placements identified by the School of Business, or if approved by the School of Business, students may secure their own learning opportunity.
-Prerequisite: A minimum 72% cumulative average, ADMN 4870H (or 3870H), and permission of course administrator.
-Open only to students in the Business Administration program (BBA or joint major) or the single-major Honours program in Economics.
+The application deadline for Fall term placements is July 15; for Winter term placements the deadline is October 15; for Summer term placements the deadline is March 15.
+Prerequisite: A minimum 72% cumulative average and ADMN 4870H (or 3870H), or permission of director.
+Open only to students in the Business Administration program (BBA or joint-major) or the single-major Honours program in Economics.
 Not open to co-op students.

 Cross-listed: ADMN-4880H